Reborn as a Vending Machine, I Now Wander the Dungeon

 Reborn as a Vending Machine, I Now Wander the Dungeon (自動販売機に生まれ変わった俺は迷宮を彷徨う, Jidōhanbaiki ni Umarekawatta Ore wa Meikyū o Samayō) is a Japanese light novel series written by Hirukuma and illustrated by Itsuwa Kato (original edition) and Yūki Hagure (revised edition).
 The series was originally published in 2016 as a web novel by the author on the user-generated novel publishing website Shōsetsuka ni Narō.
 Later on the same year, it was acquired and then published by Kadokawa Shoten.

 The light novels follow its titular protagonist who, after being crushed to death by a vending machine, is reincarnated as a sentient vending machine in a fantasy dungeon world.
 Shortly after, he meets and befriends Lammis, a young female hunter, who names him "Boxxo" and starts carrying him around on her back, and the two start their adventures in the dungeon together.

 A manga adaptation by Kunieda began serialization ASCII Media Works's shōnen manga magazine Dengeki Daioh in August 2021.
 Both the light novel and manga have been licensed in English by Yen Press.
 An anime television series adaptation by Studio Gokumi and AXsiZ aired from July to September 2023.
 A second season aired from July to September 2025.
-A third season has been announced.
+A third and final season was aired from April to June 2026.

 Reborn as a Vending Machine has been well received by critics, with particular praise being directed at the novels' unique take on the isekai genre.

 Synopsis

-An unnamed Japanese otaku is crushed to death by a falling vending machine.
+An unnamed Japanese otaku who is interested in vending machines is crushed to death by a falling vending machine.
 He then finds himself reincarnated in a fantasy world dungeon as a sentient vending machine.
 He can see and hear but is immobile, with his speech being limited to stock Japanese vending machine phrases, such as "Hello there" or "Too bad".
 As a vending machine, he discovers he can dispense any item he has bought in his previous life, and can convert such sales to points, thus sustaining his existence.
 He is also able to use excess coins to add additional features to his vending machine body, and is able to choose which items he stocks or the prices of the items.
 Furthermore, he is able to use some magical abilities, including shapeshifting, invisibility, telekinesis, and a defensive vector force field.
+In this world, people are granted special powers from God called blessings.

 Stuck in the middle of the wilderness, he encounters Lammis, a young female hunter.
 Lammis has a skill known as the Blessing of Might, which makes her ridiculously strong, but is still a novice at managing her own strength.
 The two quickly become friends after he dispenses some food items to the hungry Lammis.
 Calling him "Boxxo", she starts carrying him around on her back, which allows Boxxo to move, with his weight allowing her to more easily control her strength.
 The series chronicles their adventures as they start exploring the world's dungeon, and the characters they meet on the way.